subhanu-dev/Customer-Churn-Prediction---Bank/readme.md

 ## Project Overview

-Customer Churn Prediction Model for a bank to determine which customers are likely to leave the bank.
+Using machine learning to predict which customers are likely to leave the bank.
 The aim is to recognize which users are probable to churn.
-We can input a customer data and get the result on whether this customer might stick with the bank or leave for another competitor based on the machine learning model. <br>
+We can input a customer data and get the result on whether this customer might stick with the bank or leave for another competitor based on the machine learning model.

 The data was trained and tested with 4 ML models.
 Class imbalance was addressed with SMOTE and compared how weights and resampling affect model perfomance.
 The preprocessing and EDA notebook is available under the `/notebooks` folder.

 | Model                                   | Accuracy | F1 Score | Precision | Recall   |